Karunamoyee Rani Rashmoni

-The show starred Ditipriya Roy in the titular role as Rani Rashmoni, the deeply spiritual and liberal-minded "Rani" of 19th century.
-Gazi Abdun Noor and Gourab Chatterjee and among others.
+The show starred Ditipriya Roy in the title role as Rani Rashmoni, the deeply spiritual and liberal-minded "Rani" of 19th century, Gazi Abdun Noor and Gourab Chatterjee among others.
 The show was received well by the audience.

 On July 4, 2021, Rani Rashmoni's character came to end showcasing her death.
 The show got revamped into a new season titled "Karunamoyee Rani Rashmoni - Uttar Porbo" focusing on the life of Ramakrishna Paramahamsa (portrayed by Sourav Saha) - his spiritual journey and marriage with holy mother Sarada Devi (portrayed by Sandipta Sen).

 Plot

 Rani Rashmoni (best known for being the founder of the Dakshineswar Kali Temple and for her untamed zeal and fight against the aggression of the British East India Company in 19th century at Bengal) and narrates the events of her life, starting from her being a young girl of 11, named "Rani", residing with her Vaishnav father and aunt in her ancestral village Halisahar to marrying ‘Babu Rajchandra Das’ of Janbazar, Kolkata; and how she becomes an extraordinary woman fighting against all odds during the then British ruled patriarchal society.
 The show upholds the quest of her life with the backdrop of the famous "Marh" family of Janbazar.